siddimore/Work/mywork.md

 ### Real-World Impact

 This work helped Azure Confidential Ledger move from early adoption to production scale.
 Our customers in finance, healthcare, and government now run mission-critical workloads with hardware-backed confidentiality.
-We're processing millions of transactions monthly across all Azure regions, and the infrastructure improvements I built directly enabled that scale.
+We're processing lots of transactions monthly across all Azure regions, and the infrastructure improvements I built/influence.

 ---